sefaelbir/sefaelbir/README.md

 ### Hey, I'm Sefa

-I'm a developer based in Turkey.
+I'm a developer based in Istanbul, Turkey.
 I enjoy learning some useful and interesting products, my interests are games, technology and creative coding.

 [@sefael1 on Twitter &rarr;](https://twitter.com/sefael1)